 Omit the milk and cream and use 1 cup each almond milk and full-fat coconut milk.
 Use maple sugar in place of the brown sugar.
 Limit the whipped topping to one or two tablespoons, to your tolerance.

-Easy & Healthy-ish Pumpkin Pudding for Everyone
+Easy Pudding for Everyone

-However you make this pumpkin pie pudding, and whoever you enjoy it with, I hope this easy pumpkin pudding recipe becomes a tradition in your home as well!
+However you make this pumpkin pie pudding, and whoever you enjoy it with, I hope it becomes a tradition in your home as well!

 Bojon appétit!
-For more Bojon Gourmet in your life, follow along on Instagram, Facebook, or Pinterest, purchase my gluten-free cookbook Alternative Baker, or subscribe to receive new posts via email.
+For more Bojon Gourmet in your life, follow along on Instagram, Facebook, YouTube, or Pinterest, purchase my award-winning gluten-free baking cookbook Alternative Baker, or subscribe to receive new posts via email.
 And if you make this easy pumpkin pudding recipe, I’d love to know.
 Leave a comment and rating below, and tag your Instagram snaps @The_Bojon_Gourmet and #bojongourmet.

 15-Minute Creamy Stovetop Pumpkin Pudding